-The first classical composer whose name usually comes up during Black History Month is William Grant Still.
-His legacy is strong, as the first Afro-American to have a work performed by a major orchestra.
-He also was the first black man to lead a major orchestra, and the first to have an opera produced in New York.
+The first classical composer whose name usually comes up every Black History Month is William Grant Still.
+As the first African-American to have a work performed by a major orchestra, his legacy is strong.
+He also was the first Black man to lead a major orchestra, and the first to have an opera produced in New York.
 Known as the "Dean of Afro-American Composers," Still's most famous composition is his 1930 Afro-American Symphony.
 There's so much more in his catalog, though, including this arrangement of a piano work he wrote in 1936, Summerland.

 Astor Piazzolla: 'Libertango'

 It's important to understand the ways in which the African diaspora has influenced all of the Americas.
 From the icy forests of northern Canada, to the tip of South America's Cape Horn, the black experience has influenced nearly all cultural music.
 The chamber ensemble, Imani Winds, gives a particular focus to Afro-Latin music in many of its recordings.
 This one, in particular, features music from Argentine composer Astor Piazzolla.

 Joel Thomson: 'Seven Last Words of the Unarmed'